 - When finished, switch the analytical balance to standby mode and clean the inside using a soft brush.

-Factors affecting Analytical Balances
+Factors affecting Laboratory Balances

-- Calibration – Calibration is the best way to test the accuracy of balances.
+- CALIBRATION – Calibration is the best way to test the accuracy of balances.
 It ensures ongoing integrity of results, repeatability and accuracy.

-- Temperature – Temperature fluctuations for both environment and weighing equipment can lead to changes in balances readings and so temperature around analytical balances must be strictly regulated.
+- TEMPERATURE – Temperature fluctuations for both environment and weighing equipment can lead to changes in laboratory balances readings and so temperature around analytical balances must be strictly regulated.
 A rise in temperature may lead to water evaporating off the product or the product expanding.
 Temperatures that are too low, may cause condensation or cause the product to contract.
 All of these will lead to an inaccurate reading.
 Weighing instruments should not be turned off so temperature remains consistent and room temperature should constantly be maintained to not fluctuate more than 2 degrees.

-- Chemicals – Volatile samples can be sensitive to atmospheric changes which can lead to chemical reactions which changes the sample state.
+- CHEMICALS – Volatile samples can be sensitive to atmospheric changes which can lead to chemical reactions which changes the sample state.
 It is important to ensure that the sample remains chemically inert.

-- Air Currents – Air currents can come from opening and closing doors, air conditioning or ceiling fans.
+- AIR CURRENTS – Air currents can come from opening and closing doors, air conditioning or ceiling fans.
 As Analytical Balances are so sensitive, this can affect measurements.

-- Humidity – In labs Humidity levels are usually below 20% with 24-hour air conditioning.
+- HUMIDITY– Humidity levels in labs are usually below 20% with 24-hour air conditioning.
 This leads to a dry environment which can cause friction, which can then cause static electricity. static electricity can cause considerable errors and discrepancies in weighing measurements.
 This can be managed by adjusting humidity levels to 40% when the analytical balances are being installed.
 Anti-static flooring should be used and plastic containers should not be used to store the sample as the can be porous.